darrenchilton/imac-health-monitor/README.md

 This section tracks all debugging actions and configuration changes made to the system during troubleshooting.
 Each entry documents what happened, what was investigated, and what changes were implemented.

+### iCloud Sync Spike Isolation Test
+- **Date**: 2025-12-06 07:00 EST
+- **Change**: Disabled all iCloud services on this Mac to determine whether the evening and morning error spikes are caused by CloudKit/iCloud background activity.
+- **Reasoning**: Prior analysis showed strong temporal clustering of errors between 7–10pm and secondary peaks in the morning, consistent with iCloud reconciliation cycles.
+Spotlight indexing was ruled out after indexing was disabled and error volumes remained elevated.
+- **Expected Outcome**: If iCloud is the primary driver, evening `Error Count`, `Recent Error Count (5 min)`, and `error_icloud_1h` should decline sharply beginning with this timestamp.
+- **Next Step**: Gather several days of post-change data and perform a before/after comparison aligned on the 0700 EST 12/6/25 cutoff.

 ### 2025-12-04: Recurring Freeze Correlated with Spotlight/PDF Indexing Storm